 300 word proposals, presentations, abstracts and other forms of contribution and participation should be submitted by Friday 4th October 2019.
 Other forms of participation should be discussed in advance with the Organising Chairs.

-All submissions will be minimally double reviewed, under anonymous (blind) conditions, by a global panel drawn from members of the Project Team and the Advisory Board.
-In practice our procedures usually entail that by the time a proposal is accepted, it will have been minimally triple and quadruple reviewed.
+All submissions will be at least double reviewed, under anonymous (blind) conditions, by a global panel drawn from members of the Project Team and the Advisory Board.
+In practice our procedures usually entail that by the time a proposal is accepted, it will have been triple and quadruple reviewed.

 You will be notified of the panel’s decision by Friday 18th October 2019.